Converting 44°F to Celsius: A thorough look

 Understanding the Fahrenheit and Celsius Scales

 Before diving into the conversion, let's briefly understand the two temperature scales.
-The Fahrenheit scale, developed by Daniel Gabriel Fahrenheit, is a temperature scale where the freezing point of water is 32°F and the boiling point is 212°F at standard atmospheric pressure.
-The Celsius scale, also known as the centigrade scale, is a temperature scale where the freezing point of water is 0°C and the boiling point is 100°C at standard atmospheric pressure.
+And the Fahrenheit scale, developed by Daniel Gabriel Fahrenheit, is a temperature scale where the freezing point of water is 32°F and the boiling point is 212°F at standard atmospheric pressure.
+Still, the Celsius scale, also known as the centigrade scale, is a temperature scale where the freezing point of water is 0°C and the boiling point is 100°C at standard atmospheric pressure.
 The difference in these reference points leads to the distinct conversion formula.

 Step-by-Step Conversion of 44°F to Celsius